Tutorial to develop a Spyder plugin#

 preferences.register_plugin_preferences(self)

-Now your plugin is in an initial version ready to publish…
+Now our example plugin is ready to be published!

-Next, we need edit the setup.py file at the root of our project with our own data.
-Fortunately, cookiecutter created one for us.
+Next, we should fill in the setup.py file at the root of our project with our package’s metadata.

-Before publishing our plugin we must package it.
-To do it we must write the following from the root folder of our project (where setup.py is placed):
+Before publishing our plugin, we must package it.
+To do this, we execute the following code from the root folder of our project (where setup.py is located):

-After that we will see that the following files are generated in the dist folder:
+Then, we can see that the following files are generated in the new dist folder:

 spyder_pomodoro_timer